michaelthorne/michaelthorne.github.io/_posts/2014-04-24-working-remotely-can-work.markdown

 categories: journal
 ---

-I spent last year freelancing, but was offered a great opportunity to work at Joe Public n (now known as [Next](http://www.wearenext.co.za)) on a full-time basis this year.
+I spent last year freelancing, but received a great opportunity to work at Joe Public n (now known as [Next](http://www.wearenext.co.za)) on a full-time basis this year.

 I worked with them (previously [Knnktr](http://knnktr.tumblr.com)) on a few freelance projects last year and I was well aware